heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 Notice that the word "student" is encoded in different ways depending on the character encoding used.
-This is because the character encoding defines how the characters are encoded in bits.
+This is because the character encoding defines how the characters are encoded in bytes.

 If you do not set the character encoding when you read or write text data, the default character encoding will be used.
 This is not what you want as the file